7th November 2009 search this site | sitemap | advertise

 Using a Roller

 After cutting-in around the ceiling fill your roller tray to a depth so that the paint doesn't rise above the pile of the roller (to avoid overloading the roller).
-Place the roller in the paint then distribute the paint evenly by bringing the roller back and forth over the top section of the tray.

-Now start in one corner and use the roller in smooth parallel actions (see Fig 1.4), if you work in 1 metre square sections you will find it easier to keep the wet edges fresh.
-Coat the entire ceiling and then allow the paint to dry thoroughly.
+Now, start in one corner and use the roller in smooth parallel actions (see Fig 1.3), if you work in 1 metre square sections you will find it easier to keep the wet edges fresh.

-Once dry apply the second coat in the same way.
+Once dry, apply the second coat in the same way.